 Why Create an Index?

 Much of the Web research that exists measures quantifiable metrics, such as the number of Web users, speed of access to the Web, the number of broadband subscribers, or covers particular single-dimensions such as economic impact or censorship.
 Tim Berners-Lee recognized that in order to better measure progress to developing a more open and meaningful Web, and for the Web to attain its full potential as a transformative tool that can improve living standards, reduce conflict and improve governance and well-being, it is important to understand how the Web impacts social, developmental, economic and political dimensions as well.

 What Issues does the Web Index Cover?

-The Web Index assesses the use, utility and impact of the Web around the world.
+The Web Index assesses the Web’s contribution to development and human rights around the world.